 Future meal discoveries became a focus on our trips.
 We dined on exotic baked fish in Italy.
 Ate piles of skinny lamb chops in Spain.
 Enjoyed locally fished sea bass and plenty of lamb in Greece.
 And, tested tasty sardines in Portugal.

 I always smile when Phinneus tells his friends, “The food is so much better in Europe.”

 Don’t put off travels until tomorrow

 As my hair and nails attest during this lockdown, it’s never good to postpone things and that’s certainly true with travel.

-Last year, after the Notre Dame fire, we were horrified at the destruction.
+After the Notre Dame fire, we were horrified at the destruction.
 But, we talked about how glad we were that we visited inside the iconic church and climbed up the bell tower during our 2015 visit.
 While the steep climb almost killed us (at least my daughter and me), we did get a truly unique view of both Notre Dame and Paris (and felt a bit of kinship with Quasimodo, whom we had Phinneus learn about before we left on our trip).